mongodb/docs-realm/source/includes/data-lake-wire-protocol-note.rst

 .. note::

-   :ref:`Data Lake <data-lake-caveats>` data sources do not support connections via the wire protocol.
+   Data Lake data sources :ref:`do not support connections via the wire protocol <data-lake-caveats>`.